 Final thoughts + recommendation

 Some of the above tips might seem obvious to you, but I can assure you that most people do not think along these lines.
 I also would say that these tips might work better in smaller companies then when you work for a big company with a lot of rules and regulations.

 Share with us how you managed to get your salary raise, by filling in the comment box below.

 If this would not work for you in your workplace, then why not determining your own salary by becoming your own boss.
-There is a unique opportunity of building your own internet business with the support of the best support program in the world.
+There is a unique opportunity of building your own internet business with the help of the best support program in the world.
 Become an affiliate marketer and work from home.
 Click here for my full review of this scam free, once-in-a-lifetime opportunity.